 Replacing the master cylinder is usually fairly straightforward, except for the procedure to eliminate air from the system.
 This is important because air compresses, so any air at all in the brake system will give the brakes a soft or spongy feeling and reduce their effectiveness.
-In most cases, the master cylinder will be “bench bled” before installation, to eliminate air from the two internal cylinders, and then pressure bled out to each of the four wheel after installation.
+In most cases, the master cylinder will be “bench bled” before installation, to eliminate air from the two internal cylinders, and then pressure bled out to each of the four wheels after installation.
 Ideally, the result is brakes that feel smooth, solid, and even, and a vehicle that stops predictably and in a straight line.

 Cost of Brake Master Cylinder Replacement

-On average for most vehicles, it costs about $275 to replace the master cylinder.
+On average for most vehicles, it costs about $320 to replace the master cylinder.

-For some more specific estimates of the repair cost on some common vehicles, using $100 as a labor rate:
+For some more specific estimates of the repair cost on some common vehicles, using $150 as a labor rate:

 For a 2006 Honda Accord with a 2.4 liter engine, the labor time to replace the master cylinder is 1.6 hours.
-A factory part costs about $238, and a Centric part costs about $95.
-This makes the job about $398 using factory parts, or about $255 using OE parts.
+A factory part costs about $270, and a Centric part costs about $140.
+This makes the job about $510 using factory parts, or about $380 using OE parts.

 How to Tell if the Master Cylinder Might Need Replaced

-If one of the two sides of the brake master cylinder isn’t sealing or delivering pressure, that will trip a sensor in the proportioning valve and turn the brake warning light on.
-The brake pedal might also feel “soft”, sinking under light pressure without engaging the brakes.
-Depending on how the brake system is organized this could also cause a pull to one side or the other, or cause the front or rear brakes to lock up more easily, the result of only two out of the four corners braking effectively.
+The main indication a master cylinder might be failing is often when the brake pedal feels “soft”, sinking under light pressure without engaging the brakes.
+Depending on how the brake system is organized, this could also cause a pull to one side or the other or cause the front or rear brakes to lock up more easily, the result of only two out of the four corners braking less effectively.

 What to do if a Master Cylinder is Contaminated

 The first thing that is looked at in most brake inspections is the condition of the fluid.
 There are a couple kinds of possible contamination.
 The first is water; brake fluid is hygroscopic, which means it absorbs water.
-The master typically has a small port for air to enter to displace fluid during use, so it is exposed to moisture from the air, and it absorbs moisture over time.
+The master typically has a small port for air to enter to displace fluid during use, so it is exposed to moisture from the air and absorbs it over time.
 Too much moisture in the brake fluid can cause corrosion inside the system, and it can reduce the boiling point of the brake fluid to a dangerous point.
 That’s one of the main reasons to do a brake fluid service.

 But petroleum products are a much worse kind of contamination if they are introduced into the brake system.
-In the event that someone makes a mistake and tops off the brake master cylinder with power steering fluid or engine oil or something of that sort, the result is that the rubber in the master cylinder swells up and loses its ability to form a seal.
+In the event that someone makes a mistake and tops off the brake master cylinder with power steering fluid, engine oil, or something of that sort, the result is that the rubber in the master cylinder swells up and loses its ability to form a seal.
 That’s only the first part of the problem.
 Often the contaminants travel down through the system, damaging the brake hoses, then the calipers or wheel cylinders.
 Contaminated calipers will usually seize up, while wheel cylinders will leak.
 The basic recommendation from all manufacturers if a vehicle has brake fluid contaminated by a petroleum product is to replace everything in the brake system that has rubber parts exposed to the fluid.